Sexual Misconduct Resources

 Seek Confidential Counseling

-Emotional and psychological support will help you process your experience and manage the problems it can cause.
+Emotional and psychological support will help you process your experience and manage its effects.
 USU's Counseling and Psychological Services provides confidential mental health services and walk-in crisis appointments.
+Some cases are referred to SAAVI to decrease wait time.

 USU CAPS office: 435-797-1012 | Taggart Student Center, Room 306